also known as: Volócz (HU), Volóc (CZ), Volovets (RU)

 Other spellings/names for Volovets' are Wołowec, Wolowez, Volovyetzi and Volovecz.

-Volovets' is located about 28 miles NE of Mukacheve (Munkacs).
+Volovets' is located about twenty-eight miles northeast of Mukacheve (Munkacs).

 Jews probably settled in Volovets' in the mid-18th century.